 Issuance of a Tobacco Product Sales Permit shall be conditioned on an applicant’s consent to unannounced, periodic inspections of his/her retail establishment to ensure compliance with this regulation.
 Neither the permit holder nor their employees shall interfere with or obstruct an inspection.

-A Tobacco Product Sales Permit will not be renewed if the permit holder has failed to pay all fines issued and the time period to appeal the fines has expired and/or the permit holder has not satisfied any outstanding permit suspensions.
+A Tobacco Product Sales Permit will not be renewed if the permit holder has failed to pay all fines issued, or has appealed for a fine issued, and the time period to appeal the fines has expired and/or the permit holder has not satisfied any outstanding permit suspensions.

 A Tobacco Product Sales Permit will not be renewed if the permit holder has sold a tobacco product to a person under the age of 21 three times within the previous permit year and the time period to appeal has expired.
 The violator may request a hearing in accordance with subsection 6 of the Violations section.